chrisa/ruby-dtrace/README.md

-ruby-dtrace-consumer is Ruby bindings for DTrace, which allows you to write D-based programs with Ruby.
+ruby-dtrace-consumer is Ruby bindings for libdtrace, which allows you to write D-based programs with Ruby, accessing traced data in Ruby.

+The corresponding provider library, allowing you to create probes meaningful to your Ruby programs, may be found as "ruby-usdt".

+"ruby-dtrace", the predecessor to both these gems, is now deprecated and will not be updated.

 == FEEDBACK